Frequently asked questions

 Certain circumstances might lead us to impose conditions on a Costs Lawyer’s right to practise.
 A Costs Lawyer is not permitted to practise unless they comply with the conditions, until the conditions expire or are lifted.
 Examples of conditions include a limitation on the type of services the Costs Lawyer can provide, a requirement to do extra training or a requirement to provide information to us at regular intervals.

 Conditions can be imposed as part of a disciplinary sanction (if the Costs Lawyer breaches our rules) or following disclosure by the Costs Lawyer of a matter that could impact their professional standing (like bankruptcy or a criminal offence).
-If the Register of Costs Lawyers indicates there are conditions on a Costs Lawyer’s right to practise, you can find more information on our disciplinary outcomes page.

 Finding a Costs Lawyer